Protecting our Customers and Team Members

 - Educational signs and audio announcements on social distancing and wearing face coverings are in place throughout the transit system.

 Disinfecting and Cleaning the System

 MetroBus, MetroLink and Metro Call-A-Ride vehicles are being sanitized every night with disinfectants and cleaning agents that are CDC-approved to fight COVID-19, and we are using new antimicrobial technology to dramatically reduce the spread of harmful bacteria and viruses on transit vehicles.
-Our team is also working throughout the day to clean high-touch surfaces at transit centers and stations.
+Our team is also working throughout the day to clean high-touch surfaces on buses.